sergifxrrxr/ai-agent/README.md

    docker compose -f docker-compose-gpu.yml up
    ```

 3. Wait until the model is successfully downloaded.
 This can take some time depending on your network speed, as the default model defined in Modelfile (phi4) size is about 9.1GB.
-Once the model is installed successfully, you should be able to perform requests to the API.
+Once the model is installed successfully, Ollama will be ready to process requests.

 4. You can now access the GUI through ```http://localhost:80```